 Cleaning Natural Gemstones

 Semi-precious gemstones are hard enough to wear daily and clean using warm water and unscented soap.
-Harder semi-precious stones include:
+Harder semi-precious and precious stones include:

 Ensure these stones are completely dry before storing them out of direct sunlight.
 Although these stones are “harder” than some stones, you want to void using the following: